KeeedL/springboot-demo/kafka/README.md

 Requirement : Docker, docker-compose

-Go to root folder of the project and execute the following commands, it will run zookeeper, kafka broker 1, kafka ui, mssql servers :
+Go to root folder of the project and execute the following commands, it will run zookeeper, kafka broker 1, kafka ui, mssql servers, schema-registry (avro) :

 ```
 docker-compose -f ./env/docker-compose.yml --env-file ./env/.env --project-name kafka-poc-infra up -d
 ```

+If, kafka broker

 ## Useful links 🔗
 One docker-compose ended successfully, you can use following links to facilitate use of different apps,